 Notes

-• It is normal for the brine to get cloudy.
-This is a natural byproduct of vegetable fermentation and does not mean mold.
+• It is normal for the saltwater brine to get cloudy.
+This is a natural byproduct of vegetable fermentation, cloudy brine does not mean mold.

-• Take one out and try it.
+• Take a pickle out and try it when you feel it has had enough fermentation time.
 If it is sour enough for you, put the lid on tightly, and throw the jar in the fridge.
 If you would like them to get a little more sour, leave them out at room temperature to ferment a little longer.

 Nutrition